fsprojects/Paket/docs/content/index.md

     [lang=batchfile]
     $ paket install

+The current convention is to have a `.paket` folder in the root of your solution.
+From here you can run `.paket/paket.exe install`

 The [`paket install` command](paket-install.html) will analyze your dependencies and generate a [`paket.lock` file](lock-file.html) if it doesn't exist yet: